 25. Season eight will open in Winterfell.
 Per the EW report, the season premiere will also have “plenty of callbacks to the show’s pilot,” with Daenerys and her army in place of Robert Baratheon and his crew.
 Also on deck: some “thrilling and tense intermingling” between characters (including those who’ve never met and those with “messy” histories).

 26. There will be a big action sequence involving the Army of the Dead.
-Again, from EW: episode is directed by Miguel Sapochnik, who famously gave the world the season six episode, “Battle of the Bastards.”
+Again, from EW: the episode is directed by Miguel Sapochnik, who famously gave the world the season six episode, “Battle of the Bastards.”
 Says Peter Dinklage of the sequence, “It’s brutal.
 It makes the Battle of the Bastards look like a theme park.”

 ('You Might Also Like',)